tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Kartikeyyadav7/index.md

 ### introduction

-I am a B.E first year student ,currently studing in Sinhgad College of Enginnering Pune .
+I am a B.E first year student ,currently studing in Sinhgad College of Engineering Pune .

 ## why are you taking this challenge?